Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 Offering – The Shrine is smeared with the Human Ichor from the slain follower.

 The desecrated Shrine loses its divine potency and can no longer be used for offerings.
 The Cultist takes the Dedicated Shrine tag and replaces it with a Punish Divine Hubris tag.
 The officiating Cultist does not need to take a Divine Wrath roll for desecrating a Shrine.
-The next Cultist dedicated to the Cult of the desecrated Shrine who views the Shrine becomes Cursed.
+The next Cultist dedicated to the Cult of the desecrated Shrine who views the Shrine becomes Damned.
 In the event more than one Cultist fit this qualification, it affects the one that has maintained the Vow of their faith for longer.
 Followers and Cultists of the punished Cult gain the Despair state as soon as they become aware of the Shrine’s fate.

 If the Shrine was dedicated to an Archangel of the Benalian Faith the officiating Cultist gains a Personal Victory regardless of their Devotion.